Maine Deaf community reeling after 4 friends killed in Lewiston shootings

 “The (American Sign Language/Interpreter Training Program) programs at USM are deeply saddened, with so much sorrow, for the lost and injured people from the shooting in Lewiston,” wrote Sandra Wood, an assistant professor of linguistics at USM, in a Facebook post.
 “We are reeling.
 Our hearts are so heavy.”

-The Portland Press Herald’s Penelope Overton, Emily Allen, Hannah LaClaire and Megan Gray contributed to this report.
+Press Herald Staff Writers Penelope Overton, Emily Allen, Hannah LaClaire and Megan Gray contributed to this report.

 Send questions/comments to the editors.